Wars are a way to settle disputes between player entities (player corporations or alliances) that are eligible to conduct formal wars.

 Offering Assistance to a War

-A defender in a war may chose to seek assistance in the war and open itself for ally offers.
+A defender in a war may choose to seek assistance in the war and open itself for ally offers.
 This allows otherwise unrelated corporations or alliances to offer to join into the war on the side of the defenders, either for free or for a fee.
 Once an ally offer is accepted, the offering entity will be treated as being part of the defenders in the war for two weeks before the offer has to be renewed.

 This option is not available for attackers, and entities wishing to join in with the attackers will have to declare their own wars onto the defender, respectively.